Course Start Date

 - This training is fully government-subsidised under JobTrainer

-The nationally accredited Certificate III in Education Support will get you qualified as an in-demand learning support officer or teacher aide in the evolving education sector.
-Learn how to support students with varying and additional needs to get the most out of study and make a difference in the lives of young people.
+The nationally accredited Certificate III in Education Support enables you to work as an in-demand learning support officer or teachers aide.
+Assist students with varying and additional needs so they get the most out of study and make a difference in the lives of children and young people.

 LEARN NEW SKILLS